Cory Lidle: Major leagues

 Lidle played for the Phillies for parts of three seasons, amassing a record of 26–20.
 On July 30, 2006, Lidle was traded along with outfielder Bobby Abreu from the Philadelphia Phillies to the New York Yankees for minor league shortstop C. J. Henry, the Yankees' first round pick in the 2005 draft, along with left-handed reliever Matt Smith, minor league catcher Jesús Sánchez, and minor league right-hander Carlos Monasterios.
 After being traded, he criticized his former team, stating: "On the days I'm pitching, it's almost a coin flip as to know if the guys behind me are going to be there to play 100 percent."
 He noted his excitement to join a Yankees team that expected to win.
 In his first start for the Yankees, Lidle went six innings, giving up one run on four hits en route to an 8–1 Yankee victory as part of a sweep against the Toronto Blue Jays.
 On August 21, 2006, he went six three-hit shutout innings, completing an improbable five-game sweep (in four days) over the then second place Boston Red Sox (who went from 1 1/2 games behind to 6 1/2 games behind).

-Lidle "became known for his outspoken nature, challenging the legitimacy of Barry Bonds's home run records" in a 2006 interview.
+Lidle "became known for his outspoken nature, challenging the legitimacy of Barry Bonds' home run records" in a 2006 interview.

 On October 7, in his final game (Game Four of the 2006 ALDS), Lidle lasted only an inning and a third, allowing three earned runs on four hits as the Yankees lost to the Detroit Tigers, 8–3.
 He was criticized for telling a reporter, "We got matched up with a team that, I think, was a little more ready to play than we were", which was taken by some as a jab at manager Joe Torre.
 For damage control, he called the radio talk show Mike and the Mad Dog and gave an extended defense of himself and the Yankees; the interview became contentious.